ludwig-ai/ludwig/CONTRIBUTING.md

    pre-commit install
    ```

-1. Finally, if during the installation of `horovod`, the exception `ModuleNotFoundError: No module named 'packaging'`
-   occurs, you may need to disable `horovod` (that means you will need train with another backend, just not `horovod`).
-   To do that, edit the file `requirements_extra.txt` and comment out the line that begins with `horovod`.
-After that,
-   please execute the long `pip install` command given in the previous step.
-With these work-around provisions, your
-   installation should run to completion successfully.
-If you are still having difficulty, please reach out with the
-   specifics of your environment in the Ludwig Community [Discord](https://discord.gg/CBgdrGnZjy).

 1. Develop features on your branch.

 1. Format your code by running pre-commits so that your newly added files look nice: